-26 We get involved and are empowered to help Page 26 starts the discussion about volunteering and the benefits i provides and use of templates and resources to assist.
+26 We get involved and are empowered to help Page 26 starts the discussion about volunteering and the benefits in provides and use of templates and resources to assist.
 However Volunteering WA is only mentioned from Page 36, which already has a wealth of resources and information to assist in encouraging new volunteers and managing the existing networks.
 64 Change initiative 4.3 The final dot point on this page outlines an initiative for the provision of low document, small grant programs for community groups and local networks to convene community gatherings.
 Will this grant process allow Local Governments to apply?
 Throughout the recovery process a Local Government will convene numerous community-based sessions, both formal and informal.
-70 Preliminary implementation roadmap 1.1 Consider the membership and agenda of emergency managemen committees.
+70 Preliminary implementation roadmap Consider the membership and agenda of emergency management committees.
 The review of existing DEMA and LEMA memberships is supported.
-I may be appropriate to provide guidance in the first dot point 'Promote expanded membership' rather than after the process has beer completed, so provide these committees with an indication of how additional members could be sourced and the expectations and benefits in expanding membership.
-The review should also conside those DEMA or LEMA that are either too large and unwieldy, or those that end up with similar membership due to the region that is being represented.
-70 Preliminary implementation roadmap 1.4 Improve access to information about risk and emergencies Reflect risk data spatially in local government planning schemes This action is not outlined within the main document (Page 37), other than stating that Local Governments already provide some information about risks on their websites.
+It may be appropriate to provide guidance in the first dot point 'Promote expanded membership' rather than after the process has been completed, so provide these committees with an indication of how additional members could be sourced and the expectations and benefits in expanding membership.
+The review should also consider those DEMA or LEMA that are either too large and unwieldy, or those that end up with similar membership due to the region that is being represented.
+70 Preliminary implementation roadmap 1.4 Improve access to information about risk and emergencies • Reflect risk data spatially in local government planning schemes This action is not outlined within the main document (Page 37), othe than stating that Local Governments already provide some information about risks on their websites.
 This initiative fails to understand that the mapping information included in a local planning scheme, is drawn from the existing information provided by the State in mapping the existing range of spatial risks (ie bushfire and flooding).
 When the data se changes or a new risk is mapped, generally at a State or Regional level then a local government will undertake a review and update the local planning scheme map.
 This is not a quick process, and still requires the approval of the Minister for Planning.
 For coastal planning, mapping is undertaken at the local level, but still requires the Minister for Planning's approval before inclusion in the maps.
 It would be beneficial for this information to be contained in one location at the State level.
-Therefore, it may be more appropriate to review the existing platforms that contain risk data as part of the initiative 'Consolidate information or Emergency WA website', as the Local Government sector already includes any existing risk data approved by the State.
-70 Preliminary implementation roadmap 2.2 Enable interactive community mapping for risk reduction • Provide small grants to encourage uptake by local governments It is not clear what the small grants to Local Government aim to achieve?
-The outline of this initiative on Page 44 and 45 is very high level and broad and mentions the State initiating and maintaining interactive community mapping, not Local Government.
-Clarity on this proposed grant program would be needed before support could be provided for this initiative.
+Therefore, it may be more appropriate to review the existing platforms that contain risk data as part of the initiative 'Consolidate information or Emergency WA website', as the Local Government sector alread includes any existing risk data approved by the State.
+70 Preliminary implementation roadmap 2.2 Enable interactive community mapping for risk reduction • Provide small grants to encourage uptake by local government at achieve?
+The outline of this initiative on Page 44 and 45 is very level and broad and mentions the State initiating and maintainteractive community mapping, not Local Government.
+Clarity of proposed grant program would be needed before support couprovided for this initiative.
 70 Preliminary implementation roadmap Reach out to young families, young adults and Youth Create engagement toolkit to assist LGAs Tailored / targeted preparedness messaging and programs